 The known and hidden forces, thoughts, feelings, habits, and impulses of the human being manifest in dreams.
 In dreams, it frequently occurs that the "I" is separated from the soul which is housed in a physical form.
 During our lives, the soul is clothed with in a worldly identity - or lower Ego - that was built up during life.
 It finds its path to transformation, fulfillment, and reformation through this temporary form.

 Dr. Steiner observed that after death, the experiences of our dreams are merged with our "I" and we become fully aware of everything that occurred during our waking and dream lives and how our decisions, dreams, and inner experiences shaped us into what we are.
-Through spiritual-dream experiences, the soul is preparing for its future life after death when a great transformation occurs and we are raised to a higher stage of consciousness.
+Through spiritual-dream experiences, the soul is preparing for its future life after death when a great transformation occurs and we are raised to a higher stage of consciousness and the fulfillment of a spiritual mission for ourselves, those we are connected to by karma, and the world.